 1. Yacht Deduction

-2. 15-Days Free Rental Income
+2. 15 Days of Free Rental Income

 3. HSA Pays Medical Bills Past, Present and Future

-Funds in your HSA can be used to pay for any medical expenses that occur after you open the account, regardless of when the contributions were made.
-You can even save up for years, theoretically reimbursing yourself for medical expenses that occurred decades ago.
+An HSA works like an IRA: You don’t have to pay taxes on the money you save and invest to pay for your future medical expenses.
+But funds in your HSA can be used to pay for any medical expenses that occur after you open the account, regardless of when contributions were made.
+You can save up to $7,200 for a family or $3,600 for a single person.
+People ages 55 and older can add a catch-up contribution of $1,000.

-4. Breast Augmentation Equals Reduction
+4. Breast Augmentation Equals Tax Reduction

-5. Cat Food Calculation
+5. Cat Food Deduction

 6. Viva Las Vegas Tax Deduction